nocodb/nocodb/packages/noco-docs/content/en/setup-and-usages/sync-schema.md

 ![metasync](https://user-images.githubusercontent.com/86527202/147923717-630f0e0f-7c7a-431c-a50d-8f9376a06eb7.png)

 ## Note
-1. Column rename operation will be depcited as amalgamation of Column delete & create operation
+1. Column rename operation will be depicted as amalgamation of Column delete & create operation
 2. Only table schema changes identified will be listed under `Sync state`; any changes to records are automatically synchronized.